IABTechLab/uid2docs/api/README.md

 ## Email Normalization

+>NOTE Normalized email is required only when you pass hashed emails.
+For unhashed emails, the UID2 Operator Service normalizes the email for you.

-When sending email addresses in a request, normalize email addresses prior to sending.
+When sending hashed email addresses in a request, normalize email addresses prior to sending.

 1. Remove leading and trailing spaces.
 2. Convert all ASCII characters to lowercase.